Why You Should Track Your Health

 Health Education Promotes Healthier Behavior

-According to the CDC, half of all Americans have at least one of the three key risk factors for heart disease, the leading cause of death in the United States; and the average American engages in “unhealthy behaviors that put them at high risk for heart disease and cancer,” said Dr. Spring, a professor of preventive medicine at Northwestern University Feinberg School of Medicine, in a statement.
+According to the CDC, half of all Americans have at least one of the three key risk factors for heart disease and this is the leading cause of death in the United States.
+The average American engages in “unhealthy behaviors that put them at high risk for heart disease and cancer,” said Dr. Spring, a professor of preventive medicine at Northwestern University Feinberg School of Medicine, in a statement.

 With all the health advice available to us these days, it can be overwhelming to know where to start.
 And, even if we’re making these changes, how will we know whether they’re working?

 Luckily, we live in an era where tracking behavior and measuring results are easy.
 Modern health technology allows us to easily set specific yet attainable goals.
 Want to clean up your diet?
 There are apps that allow you to make sure you’re eating at least 10 servings of vegetables, or drinking at least 64 oz of water each day.
 Need to get off the couch?
 There is an abundance of smartwatches and fitness bands that remind you to walk at least 10,000 steps every day.
 Need to improve your sleep quality?
 Yup, you’ve guessed it – there are apps and devices for that, too.

 Improvements In Health Reinforces Healthy Habits

 To understand whether these behavioral changes are paying off, you can track different health metrics to understand what’s happening inside your body, letting you know whether your efforts are working out for better or for worse.
 Taking consistent measurements with your health tracker will help you see how your health is improving over time; and by making healthier lifestyle choices with time, your resting heart rate should decrease, pulse wave velocity should fall, and weight should lower — just to name a few.

 Seeing improvements in your health vitals?
 Keep doing what you’re doing.
 Seeing negative impacts?
 Take this as a sign to make some changes.